alerts & publications

 15 See DOJ Eases Requirements for Cooperation Credit in Corporate Prosecutions, O’Melveny (Dec.
 6, 2018).

 This memorandum is a summary for general information and discussion only and may be considered an advertisement for certain purposes.
 It is not a full analysis of the matters presented, may not be relied upon as legal advice, and does not purport to represent the views of our clients or the Firm.
-Nicole Argentieri, an O’Melveny partner licensed to practice law in New York, David Kirman, an O’Melveny partner licensed to practice law in California, Steven Olson, an O'Melveny partner licensed to practice law in California, Ben Singer, an O’Melveny partner licensed to practice law in the District of Columbia and New York, Damali A. Taylor, an O’Melveny partner licensed to practice law in California and New York, and Laurel Loomis Rimon, an O’Melveny senior counsel licensed to practice law in the District of Columbia and California, contributed to the content of this newsletter.
+Nicole Argentieri, an O’Melveny partner licensed to practice law in New York, David Kirman, an O’Melveny partner licensed to practice law in California, Steven Olson, an O'Melveny partner licensed to practice law in California, Ben Singer, an O’Melveny partner licensed to practice law in the District of Columbia and New York, Damali A. Taylor, an O’Melveny partner licensed to practice law in California and New York, Laurel Loomis Rimon, an O’Melveny senior counsel licensed to practice law in the District of Columbia and California, Biola E. Macaulay, an O’Melveny associate licensed to practice law in California, and Hope C. Blain, an O’Melveny associate licensed to practice law in California, contributed to the content of this newsletter.
 The views expressed in this newsletter are the views of the authors except as otherwise noted.

 © 2019 O’Melveny & Myers LLP.
 All Rights Reserved.
 Portions of this communication may contain attorney advertising.
 Prior results do not guarantee a similar outcome.
 Please direct all inquiries regarding New York’s Rules of Professional Conduct to O’Melveny & Myers LLP, Times Square Tower, 7 Times Square, New York, NY, 10036, T: +1 212 326 2000.